-1. Students must complete the BSN program in 6 years.
+1. Students must complete the BSN program within 6 years of taking the first 200 level NURS course.

 2. Course withdrawal

 - a.
 Prior to withdrawing from or dropping any NURS course the student MUST confer with 1) his or her course faculty; 2) his or her academic nursing advisor; and 3) the BSN Program Coordinator(s). - b.
 Withdrawal from courses requires withdrawal from all co-requisite courses at the same time. - c.
 Students withdrawing from nursing courses are not allowed subsequently to register for any future NURS courses without written permission from the BSN coordinator(s). - d.
 The second "W" from the same course constitutes a permanent dismissal.